NiamhOL/Project-2019/README.md

 I initially generated a simple Box Plot looking at PetalLenght for each species.
 TO gain a better understanding of the relevent data, I created an overlay of a Box Plot and Scatter Plot.
 This gave a better view of the outliers.

-TO make it eaier for the reader to analyse all three species, I created a multi Box Plot view of all three species by Petal Length, Petal Width, Sepal Length and Sepal Width.
+To make it eaier for the reader to analyse all three species, I created a multi Box Plot view of all three species by Petal Length, Petal Width, Sepal Length and Sepal Width.
 These box plots show the univariate form of each meaurement.

     sns.boxplot(by="Species" , figsize=(10, 10))